-The properties of substructure in galaxy clusters, exquisitely probed by gravitational lensing, offer a stringent test of dark matter models.
-Combining strong and weak lensing data for massive clusters, we map their total mass—dominated by dark matter—over the dynamic range needed to confront small-scale predictions for collisionless cold dark matter (CDM).
+The properties of substructure in galaxy clusters, exquisitely probed by gravitational lensing, offer a stringent test of dark matter (DM) models.
+Combining strong- and weak-lensing data for massive clusters, we map their total mass—dominated by DM—over the dynamic range needed to confront small-scale predictions for collisionless cold DM (CDM).
 Using state-of-the-art lens models, we extract four key subhalo properties: the mass function, projected radial distribution, internal density profile, and tidal truncation radius.
-We find that the subhalo mass function and truncation radii are consistent with CDM expectations.
-In contrast, the inner density profiles and radial distribution of subhalos are strongly discrepant with CDM.
-The incidence of galaxy-galaxy strong lensing (GGSL) from subhalo cores exceeds CDM predictions by nearly an order of magnitude, requiring inner density slopes as steep as $\gamma \gtrsim 2.5$ within $r \lesssim 0.01\,R_{\rm 200}$ consistent with core-collapsed self-interacting dark matter (SIDM), while the same subhalos behave as collisionless in their outskirts.
+We find that the subhalo mass functions and truncation radii are consistent with CDM expectations.
+In contrast, the inner density profiles and radial distributions of subhalos are strongly discrepant with CDM.
+The incidence of galaxy--galaxy strong lensing from subhalo cores exceeds CDM predictions by nearly an order of magnitude, requiring inner density slopes as steep as $\gamma \gtrsim 2.5$ within $r \lesssim 0.01R_{200}$ consistent with core-collapsed self-interacting DM (SIDM), while the same subhalos behave as collisionless in their outskirts.
 Additionally, the observed radial distribution of subhalos hosting bright cluster member galaxies, explicitly modeled in the lens reconstructions, remains incompatible with CDM.
-Together, these small-scale stress tests reveal an intriguing paradox and challenge the dark matter microphysics of purely collisionless CDM and motivate hybrid scenarios, such as a dual-component model with both CDM and SIDM, or entirely new classes of dark matter theories.
+Taken together, these small-scale stress tests reveal an intriguing paradox and challenge the DM microphysics of purely collisionless CDM, motivating hybrid scenarios---such as a dual-component model with both CDM and SIDM or entirely new classes of DM theories.

 \keywords{dark matter --- galaxies: clusters: general --- gravitational lensing: strong}